cam-barts/linkchecker-action/Readme.md

 # Link Checker
-This action takes checks all each link in a repository, and returns that links status code if it isn't 200.
+This action takes checks each link in a repository, and returns that link's status code if it isn't 200.

 ## Example usage